webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

 First thing you have to do is add `webhint` to your project:

 ```bash
 npm install --save-dev webhint
 ```

 Then you need a valid `.hintrc` file.
 For a starter file, use the following command and answer the questions:

 ```bash
 npm create hintrc
 ```

-You can use the generated file as a starter point for your needs, ignoring urls you do not have control, tweaking the configuration of some of the hints, etc.
+You can use the generated file as a starter point for your needs, ignoring URLs you do not have control over, tweaking the configuration of some of the hints, etc.

 Finally, add a task to your `package.json` that will test the staging
 environment:

 ```json
 {
     ...
     "scripts": {
         "test:staging": "hint https://yoursite-staging.azurewebsites.net --tracking=on"
     }
 }
 ```

 ## Configure Travis CI

 The last remaining piece is Travis CI.
-As stated earlier, Travis CI is in charge of the deployment, running the tests, and changing the code from staging to production.
+As stated earlier, Travis CI is in charge of deploying, running the tests, and changing the code from staging to production.
 And all of this from the `.travis.yml` of your project!

 Travis has several steps and you can configure what scripts or actions execute in each one.
 E.g.: `before_install`, `before_deploy`, `deploy`, etc. To know more about the different steps, visit [Travis CI's Build Lifecycle][travis lifecycle].

-One thing to take into account, is that not all the scripts can break the build on Travis.
-If you want to stop the process if `webhint` fails you will have to combine a few steps into one.
-There are more details further on but you can learn more in
-[Travis CI's Breaking the Build][travis breaking build].
+One thing to consider is that not all the scripts can break the build on Travis.
+If you want to stop the process if `webhint` fails, you will have to combine a few steps into one.
+There are more details further on, but you can learn more in [Travis CI's Breaking the Build][travis breaking build].

 ### Deploy the code into staging

-The staging slot should have a local git repository.
+The staging slot should have a local Git repository.
 Every time there is push event in this repository, Azure will trigger the installation process (basically download the code and then execute `npm install`).

-There are 2 ways to get the code into staging in travis:
+There are 2 ways to get the code into staging in Travis CI:

-#### Travis Azure deploy
+#### Travis CI Azure deploy

-Travis has [built-in support to deploy to Azure][travis azure].
+Travis CI has [built-in support to deploy to Azure][travis azure].
 To enable it you have to configure the following environment variables:

 * `AZURE_WA_USERNAME`: User name to use for the deployment
 * `AZURE_WA_PASSWORD`: Password to use for the deployment